ahryho/nlp-flood-extraction/README.md

 * `config`: Folder containing configuration files for the tool.
 * `data`: Folder containing input files for the tool.
 * `output`: Folder containing results files for the tool.
 * `logs`: Folder containing log files for the tool.
+Please, note that the log files are not included in the repository, but they are generated and stored locally on the user's machine.

 ### Requirements